noahehall/multicloud/opensource/apache/tinkerpop.md

   .toString() // basic stats about the graph

-////////////////// graph traversel source object g = graph.traversal()
+////////////////// graph traversel source object
+// FYI most things below are on this object g = graph.traversal()
-  .V() // all vertices, or V(1234) or V(12,34,56)
+  .V() // all vertices, or V(1234) or V(12,34,56) V(varContaingAPreviousResult)
   .E() // all edges, can also limit by passing some 1/more ids

 ////////////////// traversal steps;
+// all accept labels as filters
+// bidrectional
+both() // Both incoming and outgoing adjacent vertices. bothE() // Both outgoing and incoming incident edges. bothV() // vertices at both ends of an edge
+// undirectional
-// all accept edge labels as filters both() // Both incoming and outgoing adjacent vertices. bothE() // Both outgoing and incoming incident edges. in() // Incoming adjacent vertices; might need to invoke as __.in() with gremlin console inE() // Incoming incident edges. otherV() // The vertex that was not the vertex we came from. out() // Outgoing adjacent vertices outE() // Outgoing incident edges; examine the outgoing edges from a given vertex
+in() // Incoming adjacent vertices; need to invoke as __.in() within gremlin console inE() // Incoming incident edges. otherV() // vertex at the other end of an edge, relative to wherever you started out() // Outgoing adjacent vertices outE() // Outgoing incident edges

 // dont accept edge labels as filters outV() // Outgoing vertex.